Montana

 State Summary

-After a federal election, and before the official canvass, the county audit committee shall conduct a random-sample audit of vote-counting machines.
-The random-sample audit must include: at least 5% of the precincts in each county or a minimum of one precinct in each county, whichever is greater; and: one statewide office race, if any; one federal office race; one legislative office race; and one statewide ballot issue if a statewide ballot issue was on the ballot.
-If a discrepancy exists between the vote-counting machine totals and the manual count totals, the audit results replace the machine totals.
+After unofficial results are available to the public in a federal election and before the official canvass, each Montana county audit committee is required to conduct a “random-sample audit.”
+Mont.
+Code Ann. § 13-17-503.
+The random-sample audit must include at least 10% of the precincts in each county or a minimum of two precincts in each county, whichever is greater.
+The audit must cover elections for two statewide office races, if any were on the ballot, two federal office races, two legislative office races, and two statewide ballot issues, if statewide ballot issues were on the ballot.
+Prior to the 2023 legislature’s S.B.
+197, only 5% of precincts were required to be audited and the number of races was one for each type of race; in 2023, H.B.
+172 also added one countywide race to be audited, if requested by the board of county commissioners.
+If a discrepancy exists between the machine totals and the manual count totals, the audit results replace the machine totals.
+Mont.
+Code Ann. § 17-13-507.
 However, in most cases an audit cannot expand to a full recount (see Addressing Discrepancies).
-Counties that hand count all of their ballots are exempt from the audit.

 Voting Systems Used

-Montana primarily uses hand marked paper ballots and optical scanners (or hand count) in polling places statewide, with ballot marking devices for accessibility.
+Montana uses hand-marked paper ballots with ballot marking devices for accessibility.
+Most counties tabulate ballots using optical scanners, though some jurisdictions with a small number of registered voters hand count ballots.
 For the most up to date information please visit Verified Voting’s Verifier.

 For an explanation on the types of voting equipment used, click here.